 - comments about your search strategies, suggestions, questions, analyses, discrepancies and any other helpful details you want to add

 Your research log should be searchable and sortable by different columns so you could, for example, retrieve all tasks involving your local library or searches associated with Great-grandma Rosie.
 Above all, it should be portable, so you can consult it at the library or share recent discoveries while visiting with relatives at Cousin Louis’ wedding.
-An Excel or Google sheet often offers the most flexibility, and templates are available from the Family Tree Shop.
-A table in a Word doc or notes in Evernote also can do the trick.
+An Excel or Google sheet often offers the most flexibility, and a table in a Word doc or notes in Evernote also can do the trick.

 5. Simplify source citations